-Syllabus Number 1 Course Name Electromagnetism I Semester, Year 1st semester Number of Credits 2 Credits Course level 2000 Course Number 027006 Instructor(s) (Institution) SUZUKI Hisao(大学院理学研究院) Math/physics connection: Students should b electromagnetism problem to a mathematical equ the physical meaning of the formal and/or ma electromagnetism problem.
-Students should be a problem.
-Visualize the problem: Students should be abl ation necessary to solve it.
-St thematical formulation of a ble to achieve physical insigh udents should be able to explain nd/or solution to a junior-level at through the mathematics of a field, distribution of charges, polarization), as app 3.Organized knowledge: Students should be able lecture, thus indicating that they have organized knowledge to access the information that they connections/links between different concepts. d their content knowledge.
-T hey should be able to filter this 4.Communication.
+Course Name Electromagnetism I Semester, Year 1st semester Number of Credits 2 Credits Course level 2000 Course Number 027006 Instructor(s) (Institution) SUZUKI Hisao(大学院理学研究院) 1.Math/physics connection: Students should be electromagnetism problem to a mathematical equ the physical meaning of the formal and/or mathematical electromagnetism problem.
+Students should be a problem. thematical formulation of and lents should be able to explain l/or solution to a junior-level 2.Visualize the problem: Students should be abl field, distribution of charges, polarization), as app = - 3.Organized knowledge: Students should be able to articulate the big ideas from each chapter, section, and/or lecture, thus indicating that they have organized their content knowledge.
+They should be able to filter this knowledge to access the information that they need to apply to a particular physical problem and make connections/links between different concepts.
+4. Communication.
 Students should be able to justify and explain their thinking and/or approach to a problem or physical situation, in either written or oral form.
 Course Objectives 5.Problem-solving techniques: Students should be is appropriate to a particular problem.
-This indic problem-solving techniques (e.g., separation of va able to apply these problem-solving approaches to to those in the book), indicating that they unders the mechanics of its application.
+This indice problem-solving techniques (e.g., separation of value able to apply these problem-solving approaches to to those in the book), indicating that they underso the mechanics of its application.
 They should be a 6.Problem-solving strategy: Students should be (LG#3) and apply problem-solving techniques (LG of physical problems.
-They should be able to con- should recognize that wrong turns are valuable in and persist in working to the solution even though begin the problem.
-Students should be able to artic and know when they have solved it.
-7.Expecting and checking solution: When appropri- their expectations for the solution to a problem, variables, and behavior at large distances.
-For all of a solution they have reached by methods such a special cases, relating to cases with known solution scale/order of magnitude of the answer.
-8.Intellectual maturity: Students should accept what they do and don't understand about physic asking sophisticated, specific questions, being abl and taking action to move beyond that difficulty. ates that they have learned the riables, method of images, din novel contexts (i.e., to solve p stand the essential features of ble to justify their approach the e able to draw upon an orga #4) to that knowledge to organ nect the pieces of a problem the elearning the material, be able in they don't necessarily see the culate what it is that needs to triate for a given problem, stude such as the direction of the problems, students should be a schecking the symmetry of the ons, checking units, dimension responsibility for their own learning all phenomena and classes of he essential features of different rect integration).
-They should be roblems that do not map directly f the technique rather than just o solving a particular problem. .nized set of content knowledge nize and carry out long analyses to reach the final solution.
-They e to recover from their mistakes, e path to the solution when they be solved in a particular problem lents should be able to articulate field, dependence on coordinate able to justify the reasonableness ne solution, looking at limiting or nal analysis, and/or checking the arning.
-They should be aware of problems.
-This is evidenced by Course Goals Students will be able to: • Compute gradient, divergence, curl, and the second seco egrals vergences (Gauss' Theorem) in rls (Stoke's Theorem) in speci n principle to calculate electri- cular or square loop, sphere, e field due to symmetric charge otential and vice versa narge distribution fic situations c field due to a continuous charge tc.) distribution
+They should be able to come should recognize that wrong turns are valuable in and persist in working to the solution even though begin the problem.
+Students should be able to article and know when they have solved it. ates that they have learned the riables, method of images, direct novel contexts (i.e., to solve prostand the essential features of the ble to justify their approach to see able to draw upon an organith of the theorem of the pieces of a problem to a learning the material, be able to they don't necessarily see the problem to the pieces of the pieces o essential features of different et integration).
+They should be blems that do not map directly the technique rather than just solving a particular problem. zed set of content knowledge ze and carry out long analyses reach the final solution.
+They to recover from their mistakes, path to the solution when they nts should be able to articulate eld, dependence on coordinate le to justify the reasonableness solution, looking at limiting or l analysis, and/or checking the ming.
+They should be aware of roblems.
+This is evidenced by em they experienced difficulty, Students will be able to: Course Goals Compute gradient, divergence, curl, ar Evaluate line, surface, and volume into Apply the fundamental theorem for dividence Apply the fundamental theorem for cuitous Apply Coulomb's Law and superposition distribution (uniformly charged line segment, circostructural Apply Gauss' Law to compute electric for Calculate electric field from electric potential of a localized characteristic formula of the localize egrals vergences (Gauss' Theorem) in s rls (Stoke's Theorem) in specific n principle to calculate electric f ular or square loop, sphere, etc. field due to symmetric charge di tential and vice versa e situations field due to a continuous charge)